nytimes/objective-c-style-guide/README.md

 ## Protocols

-In a delegate protocol, the first parameter to each method should be the object sending the message.
+In a [delegate or data source protocol](https://developer.apple.com/library/ios/documentation/General/Conceptual/CocoaEncyclopedia/DelegatesandDataSources/DelegatesandDataSources.html), the first parameter to each method should be the object sending the message.

 This aids in disambiguating in case an object is the delegate for multiple similarly-typed objects, and it helps clarify intent to readers of a class implementing these delegate methods.